tvaroglu/variable-practice/dataTypes.md

 ## Session 4 - Data Types in Ruby

 ### Strings
-- `Definition:`  A sequence of any characters, wrapped in quotes (single or double)
+- `Definition:`  A sequence of any characters, wrapped in quotes (single or double).
+Interpolation requires double quotes, for the interpreter to recognize the injected variables.

 - `Proper Syntax, via Example Variables: `

     ```ruby
     ski_area = 'winter park'
-    vacation_spot = 'mexico'
+    vacation_spot = "mexico"
+    a_fun_year = "This year I was lucky enough to go to both #{ski_area} and #{vacation_spot}!"
     ```

 ### Integer & Float